18F/data-act-pilot/sba-business-rules.md

 **Authoritative sources:**

-The following fields will be validated against identified authoritative sources:
+The following fields will be validated against identified authoritative sources.
+These sources are maintained in various formats and :

 - SAM:
     - Legal Business Name